Agon Hamza

 Agon Hamza (born 1984) is a philosopher and a political theorist from Kosovo.
 Influenced by Žižek and his readings of German Idealism, Marx and Marxist tradition in general; his work develops further the Hegelian-Marxist concepts of state, religion and politics.
-He is the author of Althusser and Pasolini: Philosophy, Marxism and Film (2016). and the co-author of Reading Marx (2018) with Slavoj Žižek and Frank Ruda and From Myth to Symptom: The Case of Kosovo (2013) with Slavoj Žižek.
+He is the author of Althusser and Pasolini: Philosophy, Marxism and Film (2016) and the co-author of Reading Marx (2018) and Reading Hegel (2021) alongside Slavoj Žižek and Frank Ruda, as well as From Myth to Symptom: The Case of Kosovo (2013) with Slavoj Žižek.

 He is the founder and co-editor-in-chief of the international journal of political thought and philosophy Crisis and Critique.

 Life

 Hamza is an Assistant professor of political philosophy at Institute of Social Sciences and Humanities, in Skopje, North Macedonia.
-He (has served) and continues to serve as political advisor to the Prime Minister of the Republic of Kosovo, Albin Kurti.
-He received his Ph.D. in 2017 from The Research Center of the Slovenian Academy of Sciences and Arts (ZRC SAZU), under the supervision of Jelica Šumič on the work of the French Marxist philosopher Louis Althusser.
-He is a regular contributor to a daily newspaper in Kosova, as well as the Philosophical Salon in a monthly feature, "The R-Files” (short for “The Review Files”), with Frank Ruda.
+He briefly served as political advisor to the Prime Minister of the Republic of Kosovo, Albin Kurti, in 2020.
+He received his Ph.D. in 2017 from The Research Center of the Slovenian Academy of Sciences and Arts (ZRC SAZU), under the supervision of Jelica Šumič Riha on the work of the French Marxist philosopher Louis Althusser.
+He is a regular contributor to a daily newspaper in Kosovo, and contributed from 2020 to 2021 to the Philosophical Salon in a monthly feature, "The R-Files” (short for “The Review Files”), with Frank Ruda.
 He has written for Al-Jazeera, Los Angeles Review of Books (LARB).